Construction of higher-dimensional ALF Calabi-Yau metrics: Examples of higher-dimensional ALF Calabi-Yau metrics

-Then we briefly discuss the case of $n = 1$. \begin{example} By the work of Kronheimer \cite{Kronheimer1}, it is known that any isolated singularity of type $\mathbb{C}^2/\Gamma$ admits an ALF hyperk\"ahler crepant resolution.
+Then we briefly discuss the case of $n = 1$. \begin{example} According to Kronheimer \cite{Kronheimer1}, it is known that any isolated singularity of type $\mathbb{C}^2/\Gamma$ admits an ALF hyperk\"ahler crepant resolution.
 It can be verified directly that when $\Gamma$ is the cyclic group $\mathbb{Z}_k$ for $k\geq 1$ or the binary dihedral group $D_k$ of order $4(k-2)$ ($k\geq 3$), then $\Gamma$ satisfies the assumption of Theorem \ref{theorem isolated singularity}.
-So there are ALF Calabi-Yau metrics in any K\"ahler class of their crepant resolution.
-For a more delicate treatment of this kind of ``Kummer construction'' of ALF metrics, we refer to \cite{biquard2011kummer}.
-Compared to their works, the significance of our approach is that we can show the existence of ALF Calabi-Yau metrics in all the K\"ahler class of $Y$, instead of ``small ones''.
-However, it should be noted that in the case of $n=1$, their definition of ALF metric is much stronger than the definition given in this article. \end{example}
+However we cannot apply the theorem because we assumed $n\geq 2$ in the theroem.
+Checking the proof of the theorem, we find that the only place we use the assumption $n\geq 2$ is Lemma \ref{lemma hat omega}, and we use it to produce $\hat{\omega}$.
+For this kind of ``Kummer construction'' of 4-dimensional ALF metrics, we refer to \cite{biquard2011kummer}.
+In their works, the construction of approximately Ricci-flat metric is more delicate. \end{example}